nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Developing PhysioPal presented unique challenges.
 Unlike AddressBook Level 3 (AB3), which handles only one entity type, PhysioPal extends heavily on the appointment feature: `Schedule`.
-The need for seamless interaction between different entities and satisfying functionality requirements demanded significant work to incorporate features such as reminders and appointment handling.
+The need for seamless interaction between different entities and satisfying functionality requirements demanded significant work to incorporate features such as reminder notes and appointment handling.
 Furthermore, the pop-up window to display client details in an organized fashion added complexity to the UI design.